-- For Category 7, all insurers qualified their risk appetite as "limited" and none mentioned a "moderate" or a "substantial" appetite. - For Category 6, 61% refer to a "moderate" risk appetite, 31% to "limited" appetite and 8% to "substantial" appetite - For Category 5, their risk appetite is "substantial" or "moderate".
+- For Category 6, 61% refer to a "moderate" risk appetite, 31% to "limited" appetite and 8% to "substantial" appetite - For Category 5, their risk appetite is "substantial" or "moderate".

 The limited appetite of private reinsurers for risks on countries in categories 5 - 7 was also mentioned by some ECAs, which struggle to get reinsurances over 10 years to align with the duration of their own credit-insurances.